vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 }
 ```
 `this.someObject` ni `newObject` ga tenglashtirganizdan so'ng, uning qiymati asl nusxaning, `newObject` ning reaktiv proksisi hisoblanadi. **Vue 2 dan farqli, original `newObject` butunligicha qoldiriladi va reaktiv bo'lib qolmaydi va doim e'tibor bering reaktiv xususiyatlarga `this` orqali murojaat qilishingiz kerak.**
-When you access `this.someObject` after assigning it, the value is a reactive proxy of the original `newObject`. **Unlike in Vue 2, the original `newObject` is left intact and will not be made reactive: make sure to always access reactive state as a property of `this`.**

 </div>